Skip to content

 Here’s a little story that might sound familiar:

 Jack, a licensed electrician in Bendigo, was called out to a historic pub.
 The owner complained of tripping circuits and burning smells in the walls.
-Jack’s old-school tester said “all good” — but he wasn’t convinced.
+Jack’s old-school tester said “all good,” but he wasn’t convinced.

 Moral of the story?
-Advanced testing saved his client from a potential fire and earned Jack more work.
+Advanced testing saved his client from a potential fire and earned Jack significantly more work.

-What does DAR & PI tell me?
+What do DAR & PI tell me?

 Do I need a DAR & PI tester for residential jobs?